 Doing Dhikr

 Dhikr, or the verbal remembrance of Allah, is another important act during these first ten days of Dhul Hijjah.
-The Prophet (PBUH) encouraged Muslims to recite a lot of Tasbeeh (saying “Subhan Allah”, which means Glory be to God), Tahmeed (saying “Alhamdu lillah” which means Praise be to God), and Takbeer (saying “Allahu akbar” which means God is the Greatest) during this time.
+The Prophet (PBUH) encouraged Muslims to recite a lot of Tasbeeh (saying “Subhan Allah”, which means Glory to be to God), Tahmeed (saying “Alhamdu lillah” which means Praise to be to God), and Takbeer (saying “Allahu akbar” which means God is the Greatest) during this time.

-The Takbeer may include the words “Allahu akbar, Allahu akbar, la ilaha ill-Allah; waAllahu akbar wa Lillahi’l-hamd (Translation: Allah is Most Great, Allah is Most Great, there is no god but Allah; Allah is Most Great and to Allah be praise),” as well as other phrases.
+The Takbeer may include the words “Allahu akbar, Allahu akbar, la ilaha ill-Allah; waAllahu Akbar wa Lillahi’l-hamd (Translation: Allah is Most Great, Allah is Most Great, there is no god but Allah; Allah is Most Great and to Allah be praise),” as well as other phrases.

 Ibn ‘Umar and Abu Hurayrah, two of the Prophet (PBUH)’s Companions, used to go out in the marketplace during the first ten days of Dhul-Hijjah, reciting Takbeer, and the people would recite Takbeer individually when they heard them.